bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 const componentContainer = () => {
 	const { useClickTracker } = useContext(EventContext);

-	useClickTracker('[data-attr]', event => {
+	useClickTracker('[data-navigation]', event => {
 		// `sendEventBeacon` will go here
 	});
 }
 ```

 Provide `useClickTracker` with the data-attribute attached to the component to be tracked, e.g. for Navigation component that would be `data-navigation`.
-This data attribute should be set in the component's container and passed down to the Psammead component.
+This data attribute should be set in the component's container and passed down to the Psammead component, as shown in the example below on the `li` item.

 If not done already, Request and Service Contexts will need to be imported to create the tracking URL.
 To do so, import `buildATIClickParams` and use it within the container to get props required for sending the event beacon.